-The Class II and III directors will remain in office after the 1997 Annual Meeting.
-The Class II directors are Howard Birndorf and David Robinson.
-The Class III directors are Gary Lyons and Harry Hixson.
-The names and certain other information about the Directors whose terms of office continue after the Annual Meeting are set forth below:
+The Class I and III Directors will remain in office after the 1998 Annual Meeting.
+The Class I Directors are Wylie W. Vale, Joseph A. Mollica and Errol B. DeSouza.
+The Class III Directors are Gary A. Lyons and Harry F. Hixson, Jr. The names and certain other current information about the Directors whose terms of office continue after the Annual Meeting are set forth below:

-NAME OF DIRECTOR AGE POSITION/PRINCIPAL OCCUPATION DIRECTOR SINCE Harry F. Hixson, 50 Obsisses of the Board 1000 Jr.(1)(2) Gary A. Lyons Chairman of the Board President, Chief Executive Officer and 1992 1993 cary // Lyonorrini .0 Director 1000 Howard C. Birndorf(2) 47 Director 1992 David E. Robinson(2) 48 Director 1994
+NAME OF DIRECTOR AGE POSITION/PRINCIPAL OCCUPATION DIRECTOR SINCE Errol B. DeSouza 44 Executive Vice President, Research and Development and Director 1997 Harry F. Hixson, Jr.(1)(2) 59 Director 1992 Gary A. Lyons 47 President, Chief Executive Officer and Director 1993 Joseph A. Mollica(2) 57 Chairman of the Board 1997 Wylie W. Vale(1) Chief Scientist, Neuroendocrinology and Director 1992